sfior/CENevo/README.md

 # CENevo
 This repository contains code and datasets associated with the paper "Ancient alleles drive contemporary climate adaptation in an alpine plant" (Simone, Luqman et al. 2025).
-They are organised according to the following directories:
+They are sorted into the following directories:

 ## Demography